vladak/shield/README.md

 - during winter the amount of sun is minuscule compared to summer/spring.
 There is often a long sequence of cloudy days, when solar charging cannot do anything.
 As noted in [Adafruit discussion](https://forums.adafruit.com/viewtopic.php?p=578767), one has to have enough solar panels to charge the batteries enough when the sun finally goes out.
 And/or use batteries with much higher capacity.
 - It is possible to connect multiple solar panels together, however that's not so easy because of the ["shaded panel" problem](https://forums.adafruit.com/viewtopic.php?p=416235).
 The solution is to use a *Schottky diode*.

+### Other uses

+Over time I added some ESP32-S2 based sensors powered via USB from a wall outlet.
+Also, I added support for more sensors.
+This lead to the code being more generic.

 ### Physical packaging

 Initially, it was just the ESP32 connected to external solar charger.
 Then I added temperature sensor, then swapped the ESP32 for another with external antenna, added solar charger, battery gauge and suddently it's a bunch of connected circuits.